The recent growth of online pharmacy service providers such as Pharmacy2u, Echo and Well have inspired some pharmacists and worried many others.

 If you are serious about moving into the online pharmacy space, it may be an idea to think less like a pharmacy operation and more like a tech business.
-Your value will be in the technology you create which is different to how pharmacies are valued.
+Your value will be in the technology you create which is different from how pharmacies are valued.
 The better your technology, the greater your value.

 Get a Team

 As a pharmacist, you’ll be forgiven for not knowing everything about database architecture, cloud hosting, firewalls, info security, GDPR, API, UX, UI, and full stack development.
 You will need to surround yourself with people who understand these often complex areas and lead the development of your product.

 It is often tempting to outsource the development to an agency either in the UK or overseas which provides an all-inclusive solution.
 However, this may be a false economy if you want to retain control over your product and be ‘agile’ in your development.
 If you have the means, then investing in your own team who understands your vision and values will pay dividends in the long run.